Gilead Lobbying Rose As Interest In COVID-19 Treatment Climbed

 "Our industry is working around the clock to develop treatments and vaccines to address the COVID-19 public health crisis and save patients' lives," PhRMA spokeswoman Holly Campbell wrote in an email.
 "The industry's priority continues to be making sure patients have access to safe, effective and affordable therapies."

 Pharmaceutical and health product lobbying has grown over time, hitting nearly $300 million in 2019, according to the Center for Responsive Politics.
-Spending can also be cyclical, depending on which bills are on the table, says Tim LaPira, a political science professor at James Madison University.
+Spending can also be cyclical, depending on which bills are on the table, says Tim LaPira, an associate political science professor at James Madison University.

 Companies may ramp up lobbying to put on a "charm offensive" because of ongoing litigation or an upcoming merger, he says.